-- Development and implementation of fidelity assessments for the EBP selected (RBI, reflective coaching, SEFEL). - Development and implementation of practice profile for content coaches. - Providers engage in fidelity assessment, include Recommended Practices
+• Development and implementation of fidelity assessments for the EBP selected (RBI, reflective coaching, SEFEL).

+• Development and implementation of practice profile for content coaches.

+Providers engage in ongoing fidelity assessment, including DEC Recommended Practices Checklists.

 While the above information only focused on the competency drivers, as this stage-based implementation work continues, the State and Local Implementation Teams will need to address both organizational drivers and leadership drivers for installation, initial implementation, full implementation and eventual scaling up to other LITPs.
 With the teaming structures in place to support this work, and the professional learning being provided to B-K liaisons and local leaders around systems coaching, a hospitable environment has been created for future work around implementation drivers to scale-up and sustain evidence-based practices in the four SSIP jurisdictions.